 Some of the best snow blowers for gravel driveways may come equipped with other useful features that make them easier and, in some cases, safer to use, such as:

-- Speed controls, which allow the user to adjust how quickly the snow blower’s self-propelled wheels turn;
+- Speed controls, which allow the user to adjust how quickly the snow blower’s self-propelled wheels turn

-- An automatic safety shutoff that cuts off the auger if the operator’s hands slip off the handle;
+- An automatic safety shutoff that cuts off the auger if the operator’s hands slip off the handle

-- Electric starters that make the snow blower easier to start by eliminating the need to pull a cord.
+- Electric starters that make the snow blower easier to start by eliminating the need to pull a cord

 Tips for Using Snow Blowers for Gravel Driveways

-In addition to buying a snow blower that’s rated to work on gravel surfaces, there are other measures you can take to improve performance when clearing snow from this type of surface.
+In addition to buying a snow blower rated to work on gravel surfaces, there are other measures you can take to improve performance when clearing snow from this type of surface.

-If dealing with snow that’s deeper than the height of the auger, consider raising the skid shoes to their highest setting to get the top layer of snow, then lower it to remove the remaining snow.
+If dealing with snow deeper than the height of the auger, consider raising the skid shoes to their highest setting to get the top layer of snow, then lower it to remove the remaining snow.

 In windy conditions, start blowing upwind on the driveway and set the chute to discharge snow downwind.
+If the snow is particularly wet, adding nonstick snow blower spray to the chute can help prevent clogging.

 When finished, make sure to clear any remaining snow from the auger to prevent it from freezing and clogging the intake.